Alex-Liang01/Capstone-Synthetic-Data/documents/Methodology.md

 ## Simulation
 The dataset we simulated contains the following features: Id, HashedId, ArcsId, Country Code, date of birth, email addresses, language, rating, and gender.
 Most of these features can be directly linked to an individual (Id, HashedId, ArcsId, email addresses) as they are unique identifiers while some of the other features could be possibly combined to identify an individual (date of birth, language, gender, and rating) showing the importance of privacy protection in these features.

-The datasets we simulated were a dataset based on marginal distributions, a dataset with high dependencies between features, a dataset with moderate dependencies between features, and a dataset with low dependencies between features.
+The datasets we simulated were a dataset based on marginal distributions, a dataset with artificially enforced high dependencies between features, a dataset with artificially enforced moderate dependencies between features, and a dataset with artificially enforced low dependencies between features.
 For the high, moderate, and low dependency datasets, we enforced one to one mappings between variables before randomly replacing a specified percentage of values based on the dependency strength of the dataset with other existing values from the same column to simulate varying levels of association.

 To verify the importance of sample size in the synthetic data synthesizers we sampled each of the above datasets to test how the synthesizers would perform in terms of data fidelity and privacy with a training sample size of 10,000 rows, 25,000 rows and 50,000 rows.
 To verify how the synthesizers perform when there is missing data we tested different training sets with various amounts of missing data of 0%, 10%, and 20% in the rows.
 For the missing data, we enforced the missing data to only exist in the features: Country Code, date of birth and gender.